RohanRao143/Entrance-Test/README.md

-## This is an full stack application where you can add questions along with options to it.
+## This is a full stack application where you can add questions along with options to it.

-####work progress
+#### work progress

 **Schemas defined for Employees, Questions and Streams**